 You feel stressed and anxious You feel buried or feel like you have a mountain to climb when you have some normal tasks to accomplish (or a little more than normal) You have a hard time staying calmlme?

 Tell yourself that you are not the only one.
 Anxiety has never been so present and palpable.

 Then the era is instant.
 News travels around the world at breakneck speed, our brains are bombarded with information from all sources.
-Social networks, phones, emails, texts, messenger, what’s app, video conferences, anytime, anytime of the day.
+Social networks, phones, emails, texts, messenger, what’s app, video conferences, anytime, any time of the day.
 An answer is slow in coming.
-Another way to reach you is found..
+Another way to reach you has been found..